VirtEngine/verticedev/ops/add-to-marketeplace.md

 # Add software in Marketplace

 Here are the steps to configure your site’s marketplace manually.
+The motivation here is to add your own apps in the marketplace.

-Hopefully your have customized your image and taken a snapshot from MegamVertice.
+Hopefully your have customized your virtual image and  taken a backup from MegamVertice.

 ## Step 1: ssh into your MegamVertice Master